Settings#

 value – the value to check

-- reset(key: str) None #
+- reset(key: str) None#

 Resets

-to its default value.This call resets the key, as much as possible, to its default value.
+keyto its default value.This call resets the key, as much as possible, to its default value.
 That might be the value specified in the schema or the one set by the administrator.

 - Parameters: